-João Francisco Porfírio is currently a Musicology PhD Candidate at NOVA FCSH and a PhD Grant holder FCT (SFRH/BD/136264/2018).
-He completed his Master’s Degree in Musical Arts at the same institution with the dissertation ‘Sounds Like Home’ – the domestic soundscapes in the construction of daily life and as object of composition.
-At CESEM he is a member of the Critical Theory and Communication Group of SociMus (Group of Advanced Studies in Sociology of Music) and Cysmus (Group of Advanced Studies in Music and Cyberculture), where he develops research on subjects related to ambient music and landscapes sound of domestic everyday life.
+João Francisco Porfírio is a PhD student in Musicology at NOVA FCSH and an FCT PhD Grant holder (SFRH/BD/136264/2018).
+He completed his Master’s degree in Musical Arts at the same institution with the dissertation ‘Sounds Like Home’ – The Domestic Soundscapes in the Construction of Daily Life and as Object of Composition.
+At CESEM, he is a member of the Critical Theory and Communication Group where he develops research on subjects related to ambient music and the soundscapes of domestic everyday life.

 João Francisco PORFÍRIO, “‘It almost smells like coffee and feels like a hot mug in my hands’ – Os Sons da Cozinha na Construção de Conteúdos Audiovisuais” , in Poderes do Som: políticas, escutas e identidades, ed.
 José Cláudio S. CASTANHEIRA, Dulce MAZER, Pedro Silva MARRA, Marcelo Bergamin CONTER, Cássio de Borba LUCAS e Mario ARRUDA (Florianópolis, SC: Insular Livros, 2020), pp. 195-212, ISBN 978-65-86428-21-6 João